 When team rituals are formed and people settle in, they break through storming and hit the “norming” phase.
-There is buy in; there is a collective vision.
-In this phase, the team is sharing information and ideas are flowing between them without information hoarding.
-People are celebrating each other’s successes in this stage.
+There is buy in.
+There is a collective vision.
+In this phase, the team shares information.
+Ideas flow between them without signs of information hoarding.
+People are celebrating each other’s successes during this stage.

-“The team knows how to show up,” she says.
+“The team knows how to show up,” Jen says.
 “You’ve got rules of engagement and you’ve got a culture [established].”

-“When you’re building a team holistically, you want the skill sets, strategy tools, insights, and enablement,” says Jen.
+“When you’re building a team holistically, you want all the skill sets: strategy, tools, insights, and enablement,” says Jen.
 “That’s not one human.
 That’s what we have to build across the board.
 It might be spread across eight people.”

 “You’re the director.
-We want a leader that’s able to storytell what we’re doing,” she says.
+We want a leader who’s able to tell a story about what we’re doing,” Jen says.
 “You have to be able to tell that story of your impact.”

 “If you’re not good at [explaining] the ‘why’, you’re not good at storytelling,” she says.
 “Why do we do this?
 What’s in it for you?
 Why should you follow this?
 Storytellers get a lot of buy-in and form deep relationships.”

 “Sometimes, you don’t want to look at the worst experiences,” Jen says.
+It’s still important to analyze what went wrong so you can avoid it in the future.
 “You want to say, ‘where do we have an experience that’s a six that we can make a nine so we can create more peak experiences?
 That’s what people affected by our work will remember.’”

 It’s all about finding the things that make the biggest impact.

 “All we can do is wake up in the morning and choose to do the thing that matters most,” Jen says.
-“And if you have a team that understands how to find that, you’re in a good place.”
+“And if you have a team that understands how to find that one thing, you’re in a good place.”